flycheck/flycheck/doc/contributor/contributing.rst

    To contribute to Flycheck you must sign our CLA_ (Contributor License Agreement).
-The CLA Assistant bot will automatically ask you to do this when you open a pull request, and let's you sign the CLA through your Github account.
+The CLA Assistant bot will automatically ask you to do this when you open a pull request, and will let you sign the CLA through your Github account.

    We require this process mostly to make you aware of the licensing